Getting Started With Zephyr – Test Management Plugin For JIRAMohit Upadhyay

 Firstly, we need to create one or more Excel spreadsheets containing the test cases and test steps that we wish to import.
 At a minimum each file must contain the following information:

 Additionally, the following JIRA properties can be optionally set on the Test Case issues created during the import.

 - Epic Link

-Always make sure to make the first 5 columns (i.e. columns A, B, C, D and E) contain the Name, Step, Result, Test data and External ID in that order.
+Note: Always make sure to make the first 5 columns (i.e. columns A, B, C, D, and E) contain the Name, Step, Result, Test data, and External ID in that order.
 These are the mandatory data required for the import and having these be the first columns makes specifying this mapping easy to remember and configure in the utility.

-- Row 1 is a header row and will be ignored by the importer
+- Row 1 is a header row and will ignore by the importer

-- Firstly, download your Google sheet as Ms Excel file
+- Firstly, download your Google sheet as an MS Excel file

-- For Zephyr for JIRA Cloud users only: The “ZFJ URL” field is a read-only field and is pre-entered.
-Enter your API Access and Secret keys.
+- For Zephyr for JIRA Cloud users only: The “ZFJ URL” field is a read-only field and is pre-enter.
+Enter your API Access and Secret keys

 - Select the project and issue type desired (supported: Test, Bug, Improvement, Task, New Feature)

 - Select a Discriminator and enter Starting Row value